tmacdou4/RNAFamilyClassification/README.md

 This is a repository of the code and data used in our ISMB 2020 abstract submission and as our IFT6292 final project

+##### The scripts/ directory contains all scripts used in this project

+TrainDNN_multiclass.py in the main runnable script that, despite its name, performs both binary and multiclass classification

+train_multiclass.py implements the training loop and training structure for the method

+utilities.py implements various data-loading and data-related functions

+##### The data/ directory contains the classification data, and the structure is very precise.

+A data directory contains many sub-directories, one for each class, named according to what class it is.
+Each sub-directory contains a file called "fasta_unaligned.txt" which contains the sequences of that class